-8. Templo de Debod
+9. Templo de Debod

 The temple was gifted to Spain in gratitude for their assistance in saving several important ruins from flooding after the construction of the Aswan High Dam in 1968.

-9. “Pinchos” at La Máquina on the Gran Vía
+10. Pinchos at La Máquina on the Gran Vía

 For those in search of fabulous city views and traditional Spanish food, you might like La Máquina, a rooftop eatery overlooking the famous street and city skyline.

 We selected a variety for the three of us to share.
 They were all delicious, from the ones with anchovies and another with a tasty truffle sauce to my favorite – tortilla española, a Spanish omelette with fried potatoes cooked in seasoned eggs.

-Spanish food is so tasty!
+Spanish food is sooooo good!

-10. The Bear & The Strawberry Tree
+11. The Bear & The Strawberry Tree

 One of the most popular areas of Madrid is a plaza called Puerta del Sol.
-In particular, visitors flock to see the 20-ton statue of El Oso y El Madroño (The Bear & the Strawberry Tree.
+In particular, visitors flock to see the 20-ton statue of El Oso y El Madroño, The Bear and the Strawberry Tree.

 Even if you’re visiting in the off-season, expect to wait in line if you want a photo of yourself with the famous bear.

-11. Cybele Palace – Palacio de Cibeles
+12. Cybele Palace – Palacio de Cibeles

 As you gradually work your way to the Museo del Prado, Madrid’s premier art museum, you’ll pass the Palacio de Cibeles, which used to be the old post office.
 It even still says Correos on the building, though it now houses City Hall.

 Making our way past the metal detectors to see the inside, we sat awhile on their comfy couches, used the free restroom (always a surprise bonus in Europe), and filled up our water bottle.

-12. Prado Museum
+13. Prado Museum

 Neither Trav nor I have ever been a fan of old, dark, religious paintings.
 We have little interest in scenes of the crucifixion of Jesus, chubby cherubs, and obscure religious figures.
 Surprisingly, we both discovered quite a few paintings at El Prado that we really liked.
 Particularly memorable were those by artists like Francisco Pradillo that date from the 19th century and reflect historical realism.

 Ironically, the museum was hosting a visiting Picasso exhibit from the Kuntsmuseum in Basel during our visit.
 We wouldn’t drive the two hours from our house in Switzerland to see it in Basel, let alone all the way to Madrid.
-I care not for Picasso, though I have to admit that his Guernica came to life with Alicia’s insightful running commentary.
+I care not for Picasso, though I have to admit that his Guernica came to life with our friend Alicia’s insightful running commentary.

 We admired the glass and metal architecture of the palace from the outside, talked to the turtles in the pond for a spell, then continued on past the Plaza Maestro Villa with its beautiful statues and reflecting pool.

 Right at the northwest corner of the Parque del Retiro is a giant roundabout with the monstrous Puerta de Alcalá at its center.

 It seemed fitting somehow that we should end our tour of Madrid at this particular piece of architecture.
 Once the gate of kings, steeped in history and moral integrity, it was a final memorable symbol of our short time in a truly vibrant city.

-For less than 13 euros, you can pick up a public transportation pass at most street kiosks.
+For less than 13 EUR, you can pick up a public transportation pass at most street kiosks.
 A single packet will likely be more than enough for several days in the city.
 They’re good on the city’s bus and Metro routes.